CityU offers school teachers free training workshop on using IT in education

 Share this article

 To help front-line teaching professionals understand and apply blended learning, CityU launched the CBLC Design and Development Programme with a grant of $2 million from the Quality Education Fund.
 This school-based programme provides continuing professional training for teachers and offers technology support and consultation services.
-It aims to equip school teachers with the knowledge and skills they need to make good use of online teaching tools and interactive learning resources, and develop blended learning activities and curriculums that cater for students’ different learning abilities and foster self-directed learning.
+The programme aims to equip school teachers with the knowledge and skills they need to make good use of online teaching tools and interactive learning resources, and develop blended learning activities and curriculums that cater for students’ different learning abilities and foster self-directed learning.
 The first two workshops were held in 2008-09, with the participation of over 150 teachers from more than 50 primary and secondary schools.
 The third workshop will be arranged this September.

-Professor Horace Ip Ho-shing, Chair Professor of the Department of Computer Science and Director of the Centre for Innovative Applications of Internet and Multimedia Technologies (AIMtech Centre), said recent intense debates in the education sector on whether to replace conventional printed textbooks with electronic textbooks (e-books) and whether schools should purchase 7-inch-screen notebook computers addressed relatively minor issues concerning the future development of IT in education in Hong Kong.
+Professor Horace Ip Ho-shing, Chair Professor of the Department of Computer Science and Director of the Centre for Innovative Applications of Internet and Multimedia Technologies (AIMtech Centre), said the recent intense debates in the education sector on whether to replace conventional printed textbooks with electronic textbooks (e-books) and whether schools should purchase 7-inch-screen notebook computers addressed relatively minor issues concerning the future development of IT in education in Hong Kong.
 It has been assumed that adopting e-books can help alleviate the annual increase in the cost of textbooks and reduce the weight of school bags.
 However, a more important issue to consider concerns the human factor of how effectively we can make use of and integrate IT infrastructure, web-based learning platforms and multimedia content in our pursuit of a quality education and better learning outcomes.

 “IT technology can be introduced to teaching and learning only when the teachers understand and implement the concepts and methods of blended learning and have full support of a web-based learning platform.
 Their workload will be reduced rather than increased.
 Scheduled class hours can be better used to satisfy students’ different learning needs and students can extend their learning beyond the class hours,” said Professor Ip.